mtm-aarhus/Python-ExcelRefresher/README.md

 This project automates the process of refreshing data in Excel files and uploading them to SharePoint using OpenOrchestrator and Robot Framework.
 The automation is set up to run periodically, leveraging queues and structured error handling.

----

-## Overview

-The main functionality includes:
-- Fetching queue from a SQL Server database.
-- Downloading Excel files from SharePoint.
-- Refreshing the Excel data.
-- Uploading the refreshed files back to SharePoint.
-- Utilizing custom functions, such as creating monthly folders.

-The entire process is managed automatically with OpenOrchestrator, making it easy to maintain and scale as needed.

----

 ## Dependencies

 - `OpenOrchestrator == 1.*`